-Columnar Swiss Stone Pine is a dense evergreen tree with a strong central leader and a narrowly upright and columnar growth habit.
+Swiss Stone Pine is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.